1. Longhand Limit

 Longhand Limit Texas Hold'em Strategy

 So what are the good hands?
 David Sklansky, a poker expert, groups hands into eight categories.
 I'm going to simplify his method a little bit for you.
 The main difference between my ratings and his ratings is that I don't give preference to suited cards.
 The only reason I do this is that beginners tend to play suited cards too much.
-Being suited is nice, but it's just a bonus, it doesn't change the actual value of the cards that much.
+Being suited is nice, but it's just a small bonus, it doesn't change the actual value of the cards as much as many beginners realize.

 Category I